Back in time again - this time and for the following blogs I have reproduced the log of the Black Wind...

 We left Los Angeles, California on the 8th December with a plan to sail south to the Panama Canal and back up to the Caribbean.
 'We' back then was myself, my first mate Sam, Chris and Kris ('Analogue and Digital'), Blair, Mad Jack, and 2 guest crew: Barry and Dominic.
 8 of us in all, and other than myself only 2 with any sailing knowledge and experience.
+If ever there was training to be a life coach and therapist, sailing with this crew was going to be it!
 It was never going to be easy, especially as we nearly never motor, often alter sail without heading into wind, and improvise as we go.
 But people adapted and overcame, and so we sailed.

 We sailed straight out of LA breakwater and into the type of fog few will forget in a hurry.
 We sat in it for 3 days just outside a shipping lane and listened to ships pass by.
 We even sat and listened to 2 guys talking from 2 different fishing boats; so close, yet we still couldn't see them.
 The waiting was not so bad - it was the constant swell that rolled in from the Pacific that never gave up and after the second day it had nearly become a natural motion for everybody.
 It was an anti-climax beginning, and some must have wondered what they had signed up for, but it was good to leave the smog of LA behind at least (frighteningly visible above the city once the fog had cleared).
 Eventually however, we drifted south and passed San Diego, where we got inspected by a helicopter from a US aircraft carrier.
 I silently wondered whether to mention to the crew that the boat was cheap as it had once been impounded for running drugs up the west coast...
 However they nor the helicopter enquired any further and we left the USA behind, and after several days entered Ensenada, Mexico, by night.